TERA (video game): Development

 In February 2013, TERA in North America and Europe transitioned to TERA: Rising, which changed the subscription model to a "freemium" design (free play plus purchasable premium status and customization options).
 The developer has promised no time, level, or content restrictions for free players after this update.
-Players who purchase a 30-day "Elite" status will receive increased dungeon rewards, in-game discounts and other metagame advantages Due to the new model, the "Chronoscrolls" mentioned above are being phased out, and are no longer sold by the developer, nor usable to extend game time.
+Players who purchase a 30-day "Elite" status would receive increased dungeon rewards, in-game discounts and other metagame advantages Due to the new model, the "Chronoscrolls" mentioned above are being phased out, and are no longer sold by the developer, nor usable to extend game time.
 Existing chronoscrolls can be sold to merchants for 2,000 gold.

 The Japanese and Korean versions of TERA also became free to play in December 2012 and January 2013, respectively.

 On 5 May 2015, TERAs new patch 31.04 was released in which the game became available on Steam.
 Along with being available on Steam, the gunner class was released and new dungeons were added.
 Krafton also released inactive character names, making them available to new characters.

 In 2019 Patch 80 was released, this update increased the level cap to level 70 and introduced new quests as well as "a new open-world boss system."

 In 2021 Patch 109 was released, this update opens up an area created by the original developer team known as Baldera.

 On April 20, 2022, Bluehole Studio, the leading development team for TERA, announced termination of the game on PC.

-As of June 30, 2022, all operations for the PC version of TERA have ceased.
+As of June 30, 2022, all operations for the PC version of TERA ceased.
 This version of the game, unable to continue at any official capacity, remains accessible only through player-run private servers.
 However, the console version remains active.
 There are currently no plans for Bluehole to return TERA to PC under any capacity.